CORA: Generalizable coronary artery disease assessment and risk stratification from coronary CT angiography using pathology-centric representation learning: Discussion

 Furthermore, a notable property of our pretraining framework is its complete independence from diagnostic labels.
 Because the supervisory signal derives entirely from synthetically inserted lesions, CORA can be pretrained on any CCTA volume regardless of whether the patient harbors genuine coronary atherosclerosis.
 In practice, a subset of the 12,801 pretraining volumes inevitably contains real plaques that are not labeled as positive targets during pretraining.
 However, several design properties mitigate the impact of this implicit label noise.
 The patch-based sampling strategy (96$\times$96$\times$96 voxels) ensures that the vast majority of randomly cropped patches do not intersect with real coronary plaques, given their well-established spatial sparsity within the volumetric scan.
 Furthermore, the large batch size and dataset scale ensure that any noisy gradients from such patches are highly diluted across training iterations.
 The strong downstream performance across all evaluated tasks provides empirical confirmation that this noise does not meaningfully impair representation quality.
 More broadly, this property makes the pretraining pipeline immediately scalable to any institutional CCTA archive without curation overhead.

 From a clinical perspective, these results have several implications.
 First, accurate plaque characterization and stenosis detection are critical for diagnostic and therapeutic decision-making decision-making in patients with suspected coronary artery disease.
 The improved sensitivity and robustness of CORA may facilitate automated screening and prioritization of high-risk studies, thereby reducing interpretation time and inter-observer variability.
-Second, the multimodal extension integrating demographic and clinical information yielded improved MACE prediction, suggesting that imaging-derived representations capture prognostically relevant features beyond traditional clinical risk factors.
+Second, CORA's imaging representations carried prognostic signal for near-term MACE that exceeded a clinical-variables-only model across both cohorts, and integrating the two modalities further improved precision–recall performance, most notably on the external cohort.
+The larger multimodal gain externally suggests that structured clinical variables are most informative when populations diverge from the training distribution, whereas in a homogeneous single-site setting the imaging representation alone captures most of the available signal.
+This pattern indicates that imaging-derived and clinical features are complementary rather than redundant, while also tempering claims of uniform multimodal benefit.
 Such integration could support early triage in acute chest pain settings and enable more personalized management strategies.
 Finally, the unified nature of the proposed foundation model may provide a practical pathway toward scalable deployment across heterogeneous clinical environments.